When a New Abraham-Hicks 2.0 Came to Town

 Later, in a strange riff, Esther had Abraham spouting the virtues of copyright protections.
 Followers had copied her online workshops and shared them over the internet.

 The Abraham-Hicks Publishing operation filed a lawsuit, something Abraham-Hicks 1.0 said was never a good idea.
 But Esther beat even that.

 The skeptic behind Kyra Speaks predicted Esther would come up with something “adorable” to mark Jerry Hicks death.

 In twenty-five years of workshop appearances, Esther always claimed that the one-hundred “nonphysical entities” that made up Abraham spoke in a single voice.
-Blocks of thoughts she received in trance were translated.
+She translated blocks of thoughts received in trance.

 Never had a single entity, not even Jesus who she claimed was one of them, spoken independently.
 Then, Jerry did.